Photo courtesy of ARH Inspirations via Chat GPT

 My story has twists and turns I can’t change,

-Scars on my heart written by slashes of pain.
+scars on my heart written by slashes of pain.

 Some of those markings arrived by my own hand,

-But some of them were granted by betrayal of friends.
+but some of them were granted by betrayal of friends.

-Justifying bad behavior in the name of unfair.
+justifying bad behavior in the name of unfair.

-But pause comes from knowing that I’m not alone,
+But pause comes from knowing that I’m not alone.

 There is another who understands the heartaches I own.

-Offers me healing within His dying devotion.
+and offered me healing with His dying devotion.

-His message and mission grant me ears now to hear,
+His message and mission grant me ears now to hear

-And leave me with words that conquer all fear.
+and leave me with words that conquer all fear.

-To tell you about the time suffering met glory.
+to tell you about the time suffering met glory.

 I show you the walk of the last days of Christ,